 According to the World Health Organisation:

 DID YOU KNOW?

 Cockroaches can spread 6 types of parasitic worms, 33 Kinds of bacteria, including E. Coli & Salmonella, and 7 kinds of human pathogens

-And if that’s not bad enough, some people are also allergic to their excrement (poop), shed skins, and saliva which can trigger asthma attacks.
+And if that’s not bad enough, roaches are bad for your health in other ways as some people are also allergic to their feces (poop), shed skins, and saliva which can trigger asthma attacks.

 In fact, cockroaches are the Number 1 cause of indoor allergens globally.

 In the wild, cockroaches have many natural predators.
 But you probably want to know if there is anything inside your home that will munch on a roach infestation.
 There are, but they won’t reduce the number of roaches that much to eliminate them.

 In your home, roaches will generally die from old age, be eaten by other roaches if food is limited and the infestation is growing, or from pest control treatments such as eating gel bait.